tfabris/CrowCam/README.md

 - How to work around the YouTube bug which randomly resets your live stream's public/private/unlisted status with no warning.
-- How to work around the YouTube bug which limits the length of your video live stream to 12 hours maximum.
+- How to work around the YouTube bug which limits the length of your video live stream archives to 12 hours maximum.
 - How to clean out old YouTube stream archives automatically via a script.
-- How to properly fail out of a Bash script while down inside a sub-function, since in Bash, "exit 1" doesn't work as expected when inside a function.
 - How to access and use the Synology API.
 - How to use OAuth to access the YouTube API from a shell script.
 - How to parse the output of the YouTube API to learn information about the